 Time Tracking section.
 We found in testing that taking this action everyday would be incredibly annoying for employees.

-After we prototyped these designs and let real companies test our work we realized it was a far too cumbersome to navigate somewhere because for employees with time tracking enabled it would be the most important thing for them to see as soon as they login to the app.
+After we prototyped these designs and let real companies test our work we found that it was a far too cumbersome to navigate to the

 Working with prototypes

-The clock-in card would be the most important method for employees to track their time, however we also knew there would be a large number of employees that would retroactively add their hours.
-This led to hundreds of iterations of what we called the “time tracking table” — a component that would show all the previous days in a pay period and the hours that had been tracked.
+The clock-in card would allow employees to track their time today, however we also knew there would be a large number of employees that would retroactively add their hours.
+This led to hundreds of iterations of what we called the “time tracking table”—a component that would show all the previous days in a pay period and the hours that had been tracked.
 Whole dang essays could be written about this component alone, but here’s one of the prototypes I made in Codepen (you can even click and hover on the demo below):

-With the prototype above we could figure out how the animations work as you click on a table row to open it and how to delete or add a block of time that’s associated with a particular day.
+With the prototype above we could figure out how the animations work as users clicked on a table row to open it and how to delete or add a block of time that’s associated with a particular day.

-We knew that this component would also be important for employers or admins of those companies that would need to review and catch any errors that might’ve occurred during the time tracking process.
+We also designed this component so that employers or admins could review tracked hours within this same component and catch any errors that might’ve occurred during the time tracking process.

 Moving to the design systems team